szholbarys/szholbarys/README.md

 Now i'm a frontend developer and interested in Software Engineering👨🏻‍💻🎯💸

-During my 4 years of undergraduate studies, I discovered several areas of IT, such as ML, web development and graphic design.
+During my 4 years of undergraduate studies, I discovered several areas of IT, such as ML, web development and AR/VR.